alimirza09/sOS/README.md

 - A Virtio-gpu driver for qemu
 - Full Paging Support
 - Full 64 bit support
+- Some basic syscalls

 ## License

 This project is licensed under the GNU General Public License v3 (GPL-3.0-or-later).
 See the [LICENSE](LICENSE) file for details or visit <https://www.gnu.org/licenses/gpl.html>